TLS Checker: Verifying Your Website’s Security Protocol

 Common TLS Configuration Issues

-When checking your TLS configuration, you might encounter some common issues:
+When checking your TLS configuration, you might encounter some common issues or problems, often caused by wrong configurations:

 -